SHAU-LOK/phantomjs/deploy/README.md

-Packaging PhantomJS
+Packaging chromessJS
 ===================

-This directory contains various scripts to assist with making PhantomJS packages.
+This directory contains various scripts to assist with making chromessJS packages.

 Packaging for Linux